RhetTbull/osxphotos/docsrc/source/package_overview.rst

-Example uses of the python package
+Example uses of the OSXPhotos python package
 ----------------------------------

 .. code-block:: python